martindevans/Yolol-SpaceShipCombatSimulator/readme.md

  - [Radio](#radio)
  - [Math Helper](#math-helper)

+### Name

+Every ship and missile has a unique ID.
+A ship/missile can read it's own name from the `:name` field.

 ### Yolol Chip

 The Yolol chip device runs a Yolol script, line by line.
 On ships every chip is run every single tick.
 On missiles there is just one chip.